-For preparation of the control material, frozen clones containing the target sequence SEQ ID NO:3 are grown overnight in 3 ml LB/ampicillin broth.
+For preparation of the control material, frozen clones containing the target sequence SEQ ID NO:2 are grown overnight in 3 ml LB/ampicillin broth.
 A 1:100 dilution of the culture is made by pipetting 0.2 ml of the O/N into 20 ml of LB/ampicillin broth.
 The sample is incubated on a shaker at 37° C. for several hours until late log phase growth is acheived.
 The culture is centrifuged for 20 minutes at more than 3000 but less than 10,000×g and the supernatant is decanted.
 The pelleted cells are resuspended in 20 ml of buffered 10% formalin and incubated at room temperature for a minimum of 2 hours.
 The cells are again pelleted and washed with 20 ml of PBS, pH 7.4.
 The washed cell pellet is resuspended in PBS to a concentration appropriate for the assay in which the control is to be used.
-Cells containing the Factor V sequence SEQ ID NO:3 are diluted with PBS to an optical density at 600 nm (OD600)=0.300.
-Working solutions of the control material are made by diluting the PBS cell suspensions with 0.017 M imidazole/NaCl, pH 7.4.
+Cells containing the Factor V sequence SEQ ID NO:2 are diluted with PBS to an optical density at 600 nm ( $OD{600}$ )=0.300.
+Working solutions of the control material are made by diluting the PBS cell suspensions with 0.017M imidazole/NaCl, pH 7.4.

-Target sequences for Chlamydia trachomatis are deter-60 mined from the literature or empirically using various techniques known to one skilled in the art including PCR, gel electrophoresis, and sequencing.
-Oligonucleotides enclosing the appropriate target sequence SEQ ID NO:4 are synthesized using an ABI DNA synthesizer, one primer being modified to contain a signature sequence.
-The target sequence SEQ ID NO:4 is amplified in a standard PCR primers.
+Target sequences SEQ ID NO:3 for Chlamydia trachomatis are determined from the literature or empirically using various techniques known to one skilled in the art including PCR, gel electrophoresis, and sequencing.
+Oligonucleotides enclosing the appropriate target sequence SEQ ID NO:3 are synthesized using an ABI DNA synthesizer, one primer being modified to contain a signature sequence SEQ ID NO:3.
+The target sequence is amplified in a standard PCR reaction optimized for the particular target sequence and its primers.
 Thermal cycling is performed in a Perkin Elmer thermal cycler, model 9600 or 2400 as follows: 30 cyles of 94° C. for 30 seconds, 50° C. for 30 seconds and 72° C. for 30 seconds.

-The amplified target sequence SEO ID NO:4 is purified for ligation using the Wizard PCR Prep DNA Purification System by Promega.
+The amplified target sequence SEQ ID NO:3 is purified for ligation using the Wizard PCR Prep DNA Purification System by Promega.
 The manufacturer's protocol for direct purification from PCR reactions is followed, with or with out a vacuum manifold.
-Quantitation of the target sequence SEQ 10 ID NO:4 is determined by ethidium bromide ladder on an ultraviolet transilluminator, gel electrophoresis with a DNA Mass ladder, or by the Gene Quant II spectrophotometer (Pharmacia).
+Quantitation of the target sequence SEQ ID NO:3 is determined by ethidium bromide ladder on an ultraviolet transilluminator, gel electrophoresis with a DNA Mass ladder, or by the Gene Quant II spectrophotometer (Pharmacia).

-Ligation of the target sequence SEQ ID NO:4 is done with the pGEM-T Vector System (Promega) using the manufacturer's protocol.
+Ligation of the target sequence SEQ ID NO:3 is done with the pGEM-T Vector System (Promega) using the manufacturer's protocol.
 The ligation product is prepared for electroporation transformation by ammonium precipitation.
-To each 10 $\mu$ l ligation reaction is added 1 $\mu$ l glycogen, 5 $\mu$ l 7.5 M ammonium acetate, and 30 $\mu$ l 100% ethanol.
+To each $10 \,\mu$ l ligation reaction is added $1 \,\mu$ l glycogen, $5 \,\mu$ l 7.5M ammonium acetate, and 30 $\mu$ l 100% ethanol.
 The tube contents are mixed by vortexing and placed at -70° C. for 10 minutes.
 The tubes are then centrifuged for 10 minutes in a microcentrifuge at more than 3000 but less than 10,000×g.
-Following centrifugation, the supernatant is decanted and the tube rim blotted briefly.
+Following centrifugation, the supernatant is decanted and 5 the tube rim blotted briefly.
 Fifty $\mu$ l of 70% ethanol is added to the pellet and the tube is centrifuged for 5 minutes in a microcentrifuge at more than 3000 but less than 10,000×g.
-The supernatant is again decanted, the residual ethanol removed from the sides of the tube, and the tube contents allowed to air dry.
+The supernatant is again decanted, the residual ethanol removed from the sides of the tube, and the tube contents 10 allowed to air dry.
 Alternatively, the decanted tubes can be centrifuged in a vacuum centrifuge for 5 minutes to remove the residual ethanol.
 The pellet is resuspended in deionized water to the original volume.